siddbane10/Face-recognition/README.md

 # Face-recognition
-Python script to recognise people's faces using OpenCV
+Python based project to recognise people's faces using OpenCV